regulusun/regulusun.github.io/_posts/2015-05-16-ios-in-app-change-language.markdown

 First, after user change language, use a `NSNotificationCenter` notification to  controllers views.

-Second, you will have to update `UITabBarController` items' text seprerately.
-Use the code described in this stackoverflow [answer](http://stackoverflow.com/questions/26683260/reload-tabbarcontroller-after-switching-language).
+Second, you will have to update `UITabBarController` items' text separately.
+Use the code described in this stackOverFlow [answer](http://stackoverflow.com/questions/26683260/reload-tabbarcontroller-after-switching-language).

 ## Migrating from Non-in-App to In-App Language Switch

 At the time when I am adding the in-app language switch funtionality to our app, there are already hundreds of `NSLocalizedString()` codes in the project.
-It would take lot to works to subsititute all of them.
-Luckly, I make use of the following regex expression in xcode to replace all `NSLocalizedString()` codes:
+It would take lot to works to substitute all of them.
+Luckily, I make use of the following regular expression in xcode to replace all `NSLocalizedString()` codes:

 ```
-// use this regex expression to match NSLocalizedString
+// use this regex to match NSLocalizedString
 // and get the key string
 NSLocalizedString\((.*?), nil\)
 // replace with